A Wasserstein perspective of Vanilla GANs: Oracle inequality for Vanilla GANs in Wasserstein distance

-\Cref{dim_red} reveals why Vanilla GANs do perform well in high dimensions.
+However, \Cref{dim_red} reveals why Vanilla GANs do perform well in high dimensions in the setting of an unknown distribution on a lower dimensional manifold.
 This phenomenon could not be explained in previous work on Vanilla GANs. \cite{Belomnestny2021} and \cite{Biau2018} both obtain rates in the Jensen-Shannon distance.